-A state-led process addressing the protection needs of people displaced across borders in the context of disasters and climate change.
+A state-led process working towards better protection for people displaced across borders in the context of disasters and climate change.

 Under the leadership of member states, the multi-stakeholder the Platform on Disaster Displacement is built on three pillars: a Steering Group, an Advisory Committee, and a Coordination Unit.

 The Chair, supported by the Vice-Chair, leads the Steering Group, gives it strategic direction and is in charge of the overall organization of its proceedings.
 Germany directed the Steering Group for 1,5 years (July 2016 – December 2017) with Bangladesh as Vice-Chair.